 While dyslexia can bring its difficulties and challenges for students in our education system, it also brings with it great opportunity and a possibility to learn differently.
 People with dyslexia are creative, out of the box thinkers.
-What we as educators can do to help is to create an environment where they are allowed to learn, and use the skills and strategies they have developed in order to succeed.
+What we as educators can do to help is to create an environment where they are allowed to learn and use the skills and strategies they have developed in order to succeed.
+One example of an NCI student who has used his experience with dyslexia to motivate him to work hard is BSc (Honours) in Computing student, Brian Daly, who shared his story with us to mark Dyslexia Awareness Week.

 The majority of lectures at third-level are presented using a verbal approach which does not always accommodate students with dyslexia.
 Using a visual and kinaesthetic style, demonstrating rather than telling will help all students in the class.
 Giving the option to students to demonstrate their knowledge in a non-literacy based task will also help.
 Concept mapping, course outlines, advanced provision of notes and the use of technology, models or virtual learning environments have all been proven to provide students with dyslexia access to their learning.
 And very importantly, believing in their abilities will also help them to believe in their own potential.